WWNY-TV

 WWNY-TV (channel 7) is a television station licensed to Carthage, New York, United States, serving as the CBS affiliate for the Watertown area.
-It is owned by Gray Television alongside low-power, Class A Fox affiliate WNYF-CD (channel 28).
-Both stations share studios on Arcade Street in downtown Watertown, while WWNY-TV and WNYF-CD's transmitters are located on the same tower along NY 126/State Street on Champion Hill.
+It is owned by Gray Media alongside low-power, Class A Fox affiliate WNYF-CD (channel 28).
+The two stations share studios on Arcade Street in downtown Watertown; WWNY-TV and WNYF-CD's transmitters are located on the same tower along NY 126/State Street on Champion Hill.

 WWNY-CD (channel 28) is a Class A station licensed to Massena, New York, which operates as a translator of WWNY-TV.
 This station's transmitter is located at WNPI-DT's site southeast of South Colton along NY 56.